-The College may provide for emergency transportation in the case of injury or illness that does not require 911 transportation.
-Such transportation may be arranged by contacting Security at 403-284-7672 or the College switchboard at 403-284-7600.
+The university may provide for emergency transportation in the case of injury or illness that does not require 911 transportation.
+Such transportation may be arranged by contacting Security at 403-284-7672 or the university switchboard at 403-284-7600.

-Fire + Safety
+Fire and Safety